ploomber/sklearn-evaluation/docs/optimization/feature_selection.md

 # Feature Selection

 In a dataset, not every feature might be useful.
 Some could be noise, and some could show a strong relationship with the target variable.
 Often, using all the features decreases a model's performance and increases training time.
-Therefore, it's best to select the best subset of features that are relevant to the target variable before we train a model.
+Therefore, it's wisest to select the best subset of features that are relevant to the target variable before we train a model.
 This process is called feature selection.

 With supervised learning, feature selection has 3 main categories.